Ladder Safety: A Guide to Preventing Falls and Injuries

 -

-Corrosion or rust
+Corrosion or rust on metal parts

 -

-Loose or damaged hinges (for stepladders)
+Loose or damaged hinges (specifically for stepladders)

 Setting Up Your Ladder Safely